 Intensive large-scale farming for cattle, soy, palm oil and other crops is being bankrolled by the world’s largest consumer-facing firms in order to produce everything from shampoo and cosmetics, to chocolate bars and meat products for international markets.

 The failures of industry to not only stamp out deforestation but also ensure land clearing is legitimate and free from environmental and human rights illegalities remains a major issue.

-Between 2000 and 2012, the exportation of commodities produced on illegally cleared land accounted for 25% of all tropical deforestation and was worth $61bn a year, according to a 2014 Forest Trends report.
+Between 2000 and 2012, the exportation of commodities produced on illegally cleared land accounted for 25 per cent of all tropical deforestation and was worth $61bn a year, according to a 2014 Forest Trends report.

 Be it household names such as Mars sourcing cocoa linked to illegal land clearing in West Africa, palm oil giant Wilmar accelerating forest destruction in Indonesia or the world’s largest meat processing firm, JBS, buying cattle from illegally deforested lands in Brazil, a raft of firms have faced illegal deforestation allegations in recent years.

-Since 2010, the area planted with soy in Brazil has increased 45%, Indonesian palm oil production is up 75% and Côte d’Ivoire’s cocoa footprint has grown by 80%, the Greenpeace report claims.
+Since 2010, the area planted with soy in Brazil has increased 45 per cent, Indonesian palm oil production is up 75 per cent and Côte d’Ivoire’s cocoa footprint has grown by 80 per cent, the Greenpeace report claims.